2018 Administrator of the Year Leadership in Education Award

 Degrees and Certifications:

 The Leadership in Education award, also known as the Administrator of the Year, is presented to an administrator who personifies the spirit, dedication and accomplishments of an outstanding instructional leader.
-“Edward DeChent is an educational leader who knows how to engage the entire school learning community to affect positive outcomes for students.
-Through his actions and relentless commitment to do what is best for children, Principal DeChent continues to bring Roosevelt High School – Early College Studies and the Yonkers Public Schools the positive recognition it deserves,” applauded Dr. Edwin M. Quezada, Superintendent of Yonkers Public Schools
+“Ian Sherman is an educational leader who, through his actions and commitment, understands what is necessary to produce positive academic and social emotional outcomes for the students of Lincoln High School.
+Principal Sherman engages the entire Lincoln learning community elevating the well-deserved positive recognition for the successes of the students, faculty and staff,” applauded Dr. Edwin M. Quezada, Superintendent of Yonkers Public Schools.

 Ian Sherman received a Bachelor of Science in Business from the University of Buffalo and earned two Master degrees from Long Island University in Elementary and Special Education and from Mercy College in School Administration and Supervision.

 In 2001, Mr. Sherman began his career in the Yonkers Public Schools as a Science teacher at Commerce Middle School; following in the footsteps of his father, Harold Sherman, a retired Yonkers Public Schools science teacher.
 The following year, he secured a mathematics position at Commerce and became Department Chair.
 Mr. Sherman’s administrative career began in 2006 as an assistant principal at Mark Twain Middle School.
 In 2009, he joined Lincoln High School as an assistant principal and was promoted in 2013 to his current position as principal.

 Under Principal Sherman’s leadership, Lincoln High School attained its highest graduation rate in decades; 81% of the 2013 Cohort graduated on time with the Class of 2017.
 In addition, U.S. News and World Report in their annual Top High Schools in the United States Report awarded Lincoln Silver status in 2017 and Bronze in 2015.